 Recently, Data Science Dojo hosted a data science interview AMA.
-It was a great opportunity to learn about data science career options and job roles.
-The webinar also included a Q/A session where data science enthusiasts asked many questions related to data science interviews and careers from the panelists.
+It was a fantastic opportunity to learn about data science career options and job roles.
+The online seminar also included a Q/A session where data science enthusiasts asked many questions related to data science interviews and careers from the panelists.

-The webinar is presented by Data Scientist and Lead Instructor, Rebecca Merrett.
+The online seminar is presented by Data Scientist and Lead Instructor, Rebecca Merrett.
 She holds a post-graduate diploma in Mathematics and Statistics from the University of Southern Queensland.
 Co-hosting the webinar is Data Scientist Tarun Shrivas, who is a seasoned professional in Marketing Research and Analytics.
-He holds a master’s degree in Business Analytics from Seattle University (Seattle, WA).
+He holds a master’s degree in business Analytics from Seattle University (Seattle, WA).

 * 0:00:00 – Introduction